Thamir-73/ideagnUpdated/source/_posts/problemofevil.md

 But once we established our Multi-dimensional lens when thinking through the problem,

-The realization of this multi-dimensional lens really removes the fog when trying to understand this problem, and with that dissolves the seriousness of this problem, indeed
+The realization of this multi-dimensional lens really removes the fog when trying to understand this problem, and with that dissolves the seriousness of this problem, indeed.

 <hr>
 <!-- Begin Mailchimp Signup Form -->